Leo3418/HBWHelper/CONTRIBUTING.md

 contribute to this project.
 In order to make the commit log easy to read, please stick with the following guidelines when you are creating a commit.

 - **Never** make a change in GitHub web editor in your browser.
-Some people click on the "Propose file change" directly after they finish editing, which creates a commit with a trivial message ("Update `filename`").
+It does not allow editing multiple files at once, forcing the users to create several commits if they are editing various files.
 What is more, the web editor is not friendly to long files and formatting operations.
 - If you find out that you forget something in the commit you just created, **do not** create a new commit.
 Instead, [amend](https://git-scm.com/docs/git-commit#git-commit---amend) the previous